Keep as Healthy as Possible

 The social worker at the transplant center and the center’s business office can explain the importance of understanding what your policy covers, including pre-existing conditions.
 It is your responsibility to know what you can expect in terms of coverage.
 If you lose your insurance, it is important to keep the center informed, and work with them as you re-obtain coverage.
 There are resources for patients in that situation.
 Click here for resources about insurance coverage.
 You may need to plan for additional expenses related to surgery, such as medication coverage, travel expenses for yourself and caregivers, and comfort items.

-Use the waiting time to increase your knowledge and stay centered.
+Use the waiting time to increase your knowledge.
 Here are some suggestions:

 - Continue your education on transplants

 - Try to keep in touch with friends

 You may not be able to do everything you once could, but it is important to keep some normalcy in your life.